aleMessoMale/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/08-Configure-ConfigMaps-in-Applications.md

  #### There are other ways to inject configuration variables into pod
  - You can inject it as a **`Single Environment Variable`**

+    ```
+      env:
+        # Define the environment variable
+        - name: SPECIAL_LEVEL_KEY
+          valueFrom:
+            configMapKeyRef:
+              # The ConfigMap containing the value you want to assign to SPECIAL_LEVEL_KEY
+              name: special-config
+              # Specify the key associated with the value
+              key: special.how
+    ```
+ -
  - You can inject it as a file in a **`Volume`**

+    ```
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: dapi-test-pod
+    spec:
+      containers:
+        - name: test-container
+          image: registry.k8s.io/busybox
+          command: [ "/bin/sh", "-c", "ls /etc/config/" ]
+          volumeMounts:
+          - name: config-volume
+            mountPath: /etc/config
+      volumes:
+        - name: config-volume
+          configMap:
+            # Provide the name of the ConfigMap containing the files you want
+            # to add to the container
+            name: special-config
+      restartPolicy: Never
+     ```

    ![cmp1](../../images/cmp1.PNG)

  #### K8s Reference Docs